-The next step is to make a formal complaint in writing using either our online Customer Complaint Form (online form) or by filling in a Customer Complaint Form and submitting it (by post, fax or email) to Kildare County Council’s Customer Service Team, Aras Chill Dara, Devoy Park.
-The Customer Complaint Form details the level of information required in order for the Council to deal with your complaint.
+The next step is to make a formal complaint in writing using either our online Customer Complaint Form (online form) or by filling in a Customer Complaint Form and submitting it by post to Kildare County Council’s Customer Service Team, Aras Chill Dara, Devoy Park or by email to firstname.lastname@example.org The Customer Complaint Form details the level of information required in order for the Council to deal with your complaint.
 All formal complaints must be in writing.
-In the case of customers with a vision impairment a member of the Council’s Customer Care Team is available to assist the complainant to complete a Customer Complaint Form based on details given over the phone, in person or by email.
+If required, a member of the Council’s Customer Care Team is available to assist the complainant to complete a Customer Complaint Form based on details given over the phone, in person or by email.

 Kildare County Council will confirm that we have received your complaint within three working days.
 Your complaint will then be forwarded to the department concerned and you will normally be sent a full written reply within four weeks.

 If for any reason a longer period is required to investigate your complaint, you will be informed of the reason and the extended deadline for reply.

 If you are not happy with the reply then you can appeal in writing to the Council’s Customer Care Officer.
 Your appeal will be acknowledged within three working days and you will normally receive a full written reply within four weeks.
 Your appeal will be considered by senior staff from outside of the department originally involved in the complaint.